CaijinChen/C-Plus-Plus/README.md

 # C-Plus-Plus
-> This repository have stored my code written in C++ language.
+> This repository has stored my code written in C++.
-Here are three easy games developed by myself!
+Here are four easy games developed by myself!